Continue reading on DataGuidance with:

 The Law does not regulate the processing of minors' data.

 Nevertheless, regarding the Bill, children are under 14 years old, and adolescents are over 14 years old and under 18 years old.
-Adolescents may provide their consent validly in their own personal capacity, except for sensitive data of adolescents under 16 years of age, which can only be processed with the consent of the parents or legal guardian, unless expressly authorised or mandated by law.
+Adolescents may provide their consent validly in their own personal capacity, except for sensitive data of adolescents under 16 years of age, which can only be processed with the consent of the parents or legal guardian, unless expressly authorized or mandated by law.

 Children's data processing must be performed accordingly with their best interests and progressive autonomy.